hindu-comm/mail_stream_advaita-l/2015/04/no_subject/108__Nithin_Sridhar.md

 > The following is the information about the Summer School - 2015.
 There
 > will be the textual study of the Vakyapadiyam along with lectures other
 > aspects of the Indian Philosophical traditions pertaining to the topic of
-> The Word and The World.​
+> The Word and The World.
 >
 > Chinmaya International Foundation (CIF) in Kerala and Manipal University
 > (MU) are jointly organizing a two-week international Summer School this